opensearch-project/documentation-website/_dashboards/visualize/maps-stats-api.md

 You can query the endpoint in two ways:

-  - By accessing the endpoint address (for example`http://localhost:5601/api/maps-dashboards/stats`) in a browser.
+  - By accessing the endpoint address (for example`http://localhost:5601/api/maps-dashboards/stats`) in a browser

   - By using the `curl` command in the terminal:
     ```bash